catseye/tideay/README.markdown

 *   The hashbang line of the file will be sniffed if the language cannot be determined from the the file extension.
 Currently supports Python, Ruby, and shell.
+*   Special read-only editor panes can show output from a periodically-run command.
+The only one implemented so far is a pane that shows the output of `git diff`, created by Ctrl+D.

 Protips
 -------